abravodev/winforms-mvvm/README.md

 My advice is to use it in new views and, after gaining confidence, starting moving old views little by little.

+The ultimate objective is to reduce logic in views so much that, theoretically, they could be represented with XML (like XAML in WPF).
+If there's no real business logic in the view and there's only glue logic, you can build a comprehensive test suite full of unit tests for the rest of the code, and rely on end-to-end tests to check that the glue logic from views work.
+Keep in mind that end-to-end tests comes with some requirements:
+- They take more time to run
+- They will need a Desktop session: you are interacting with windows)
+- They cannot easily run in parallel: you are interacting with windows, so they would be stealing the focus to each other

 ## Technologies
 - **MVVM** - Custom made actually, but inspired by other tools [see Inspiration section](#Inspiration).